cobalthq/cobalt-code-kata/2022-05-12-hackathon-4/README.md

 to verify, because «after» and «before» content can't be selected on a page.
 Visually it looks the same if we ignore whitespace.

+The way the HTML quine works is by taking advantage of css styling.

+`* { display:block; }`
+This makes every element on the page visible, even the styles and the title.

+`html::before { content:'<html>' }`
+`html::after { content:'</html>' }`
+This makes the tags themselves show up, by inserting the text of the tags before each opening tag and after each closing tag.
+There are other approaches to showing every tag that are less repetetive, but also less straightforward.
+This approach was chosen because it is easy to read and reason about, if somewhat tedious.

+`white-space: pre-wrap`
+This style makes the browser respect the white space as it exists in the code.
+Usually HTML strips most white space.
+Using pre-wrap is especially important for line breaks.
+Without it, all the styles would be on one long line.

+`style::after { content:'<\/style>' }`
+Adding the backslash before the forward slash in the display text for the closing style tag is neccessary.
+Without it, we get:
+`style::before { content:'<style>' } style::after { content:'`
+The closing tag is read incorrectly, and not shown.

 ![html](./img/html.png)

 For the rest we use the fact that both ruby and python have «#» for comments